Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Results

 \subsubsection{SUS Questionnaire}

-The SUS results, shown in Figure~\ref{fig:sus_score}, reflect perceived usability.
+The SUS results, shown in Figure~\ref{fig:sus_score} (error bars denote $\pm$1 SD across participants), reflect perceived usability.
 While there was no statistically significant difference between the techniques ($p = .383$), teleportation, the baseline method, received the highest usability score ($M = 82.75$, $SD = 16.54$), indicating a high level of user satisfaction and ease of use.
 Both the LLM-driven ($M = 76.13$, $SD = 14.77$) and voice-based steering conditions ($M = 78.25$, $SD = 14.58$) scored slightly lower.
 These results suggest generally good usability for both as hands-free alternatives, though less favorable than teleportation.